 On the subject of PILON termination payments, this is all made possible via the introduction of something called post-employment notice pay, otherwise referred to as PENP for short.
 Essentially, this concept taxes the basic pay an employee would have received had they worked their entire notice.
 In other words, it basically replaces non-contractual PILON termination payments altogether.
 There is a statutory formula used to calculate all post-employment notice payments, for example, which many find convoluted and difficult to follow.

 The reasoning behind this action has to do with the government wanting taxes to apply to both contractual and non-contractual PILON termination payments.
 According to government representatives, this was done to make the entire process fair and transparent; they wanted it to be understood that all PILON payments, regardless of circumstance, will be treated as taxable earnings.

 Expanding into the UK?
 Break into Your New Market with an Experienced Partner

 Familiarizing yourself with both hiring and termination regulations before expanding into the UK is a must—and so is having a solid expansion plan.
 Whether you’re planning to hire a single employee in Manchester or you’re eyeing Edinburgh as a new branch location, expanding with an experienced partner makes all the difference.
-Velocity Global’s International PEO (Professional Employer Organization) solution can have you up and running in as few as 48 hours—and saves you up to 60% of costs when compared to traditional entity setup.
+Velocity Global’s Employer of Record solution can have you up and running in as few as 48 hours—and saves you up to 60% of costs when compared to traditional entity setup.
 Your new UK market is waiting.
 Let’s get you there.